Introduction to Correlation Example

 The Correlation of Negative 0.7501 implies a low to high Negative Correlation between the two stocks.

-The correlation discussed through the above example is basically the Pearson Correlation Coefficient method and is helpful in measuring the linear relationship between the two variables, which in our case was the two stocks in the model portfolio.
+The correlation discussed in the above example is the Pearson Correlation Coefficient method.
+It helps measure the linear relationship between the two variables, which in our case was the two stocks in the model portfolio.

 Correlation – Example #2

-Let’s take another example and understand correlation measure using other popular approach known as Spearman Rank Correlation.
+Let’s take another example and understand correlation measures using a popular approach called Spearman Rank Correlation.
 It is an Ordinal Correlation measure, and correlation calculation is undertaken based on the relationship between the rank of the variables.

 Solution: